-This article explains How to fix git fatal: remote origin already exists error during the push or add commands.
+This article discusses how to resolve the issue git fatal: remote origin already exists error during the push or add commands.

 You must run the ‘git init’ command to enable git for any application or folder/directory.